rweigel/stats/hw.md

 print(np.mean(x)) # 131.08
 ```

 Suppose you were given the values of `x` that results from executing this code, but you did not know the population standard deviation $\sigma$ (that is, you did not know the code used to generate the list of 9 numbers).
 You were only told that the values in `x` were drawn from a Normal distribution.
-In this case, the appropriate test is given as Case II on page 314--315 of Devore.
+In this case, the _equations given_ <strike>appropriate test is given as Case II</strike> on page 314--315 of Devore.
+(See [Discord discussion](https://discord.com/channels/806626538782064670/806626538782064673/821087920302587925)).

 Test the same hypothesis as that in Example 8.6 using the list of 9 values in `x` that results from executing the above code.